Pediatric CenterChild Life

 Child Life was present at St. Vincent in a small way when Ducke took over seven years ago in 2002, but the role has become fully developed since then and extends far beyond playtime with the children.

 The Child Life staff are now routinely called to various hospital departments assist children during preparations and procedures for themselves.
-They are also called to adult surgical and intensive care units to help children cope with grief when their loved ones are hospitalized on 4th, 6th and 9th floors.
+They are also called to adult intensive care units to help children cope with grief when their loved ones are hospitalized.
 Child Life will also go to the Emergency Center when young patients arrive and need sutures, IV and other medical procedures.
 Oftentimes physicians ask for Child Life to accompany children for distraction when the kids need MRIs, upper GIs, CT scans and other medical procedures.”
 The Child Life reach extends beyond 10th floor, Ducke noted.

 The Child Life staff try to instill in parents and children alike that there is still a need for normalcy even when a child is ill.
 “We let them know there still needs to be discipline and rules and regulations.
 There is a need for please and thank you and to have manners and a normal environment,” she said.
 “And we encourage parents to take care of themselves.
 But a crisis period makes it much harder.”